memgraph/docs/mage/query-modules/cpp/graph_util.md

 ### `connect_nodes(nodes)`

 Returns a list of relationships that connect the list of inputted nodes.
-Usually used when we want to get a subgraphs, out of returned nodes.
+Typically used to create a subgraph from returned nodes.
 #### Input:

-- `nodes: List[Vertex]` ➡ List of nodes for which we want to find the corresponding connections, i.e. relationships between them
+- `nodes: List[Vertex]` ➡ List of nodes for which we want to find corresponding connections, i.e., relationships between them

 #### Output:

-- `connections: List[Edges]` ➡ List of relationships which connect the input nodes of the starting graph
+- `connections: List[Edges]` ➡ List of relationships that connect the starting graph's input nodes

 #### Usage: